aliciaviernes/simple_prefix_verbs_german/README.md

 verbs.csv > noisy data, initial list of all prefix verbs regex_for_verbs.py > regular expression for the sorting out of the verbs relevant to the project

+The following two lists have been modified manually:

+simple_verbs_right_wrong.csv > list with the simple verbs in question, including correct / wrong occurences prefix_verbs_right_wrong.csv > list with the prefix verbs in question, including correct / wrong occurences

 PART 2 - QUALITATIVE ANALYSIS